Dress for Success

 Other Tips

-• Cell Phone: Turn off your cell phone or place it on silent (not on vibrate) before you arrive at your event or interview.
-Avoid bringing out and looking at your cell phone unless it’s to share contact information for networking.
-You want to ensure that you are engaged and are showing people at the event or interview that you are giving them your undivided attention.
+• Cell Phone: Turn off your cell phone or place it on silent mode (not on vibrate) before you arrive at your event or interview.
+Avoid bringing out and looking at your cell phone unless if for sharing contact information for networking.
+You want to ensure that you are engaged, giving people your undivided attention.
 Leaving your phone in your pants pocket may cause it to fall out when you sit, so you may want to leave it in your bag or in your inner jacket pocket instead.
-The exception to this is when you are exchanging contacts with a recruiter at an event – feel free to bring out your cell phone at the end of the conversation to see if you can add them on LinkedIn.

 • Umbrella and Outerwear: Be prepared to bring appropriate weather attire according to the temperature and time of the year that you are attending.
 This might mean brining a coat, jacket or umbrella to deal with either rain or snow.
 Remember to bring outerwear that looks professional and matches your existing business attire.